School Partnerships

 Warren-Prescott Boston Public School

-NEMPAC began to expand its reach into Charlestown in 2015 by piloting Private Group Instruction at Warren-Prescott K-8 School.
-As a result, the program has grown into PMI in piano, and guitar for Grades K2 and above.
-In addition, we will be offering Group Ukulele to grades K2 – 1 in Winter 2024.
+NEMPAC began to expand its reach into Charlestown in 2015 by piloting Private and Group Instruction at Warren-Prescott K-8 School.

 Harvard-Kent Boston Public Elementary School

 Through our Charlestown expansion, NEMPAC is proud to have developed a partnership with the Harvard-Kent Elementary School.
-We now offer after-school Private Music Instruction in piano, voice, and violin three days per week.
+We now offer after-school Private Music Instruction in piano two days per week.

-In Spring 2020, we started the Harvard Kent Dance Troupe virtually and in Fall 2021, we brought it in person to the school, free for students in grades 3 – 6.
+In Spring 2020, we started the Harvard Kent Dance Troupe virtually which we now offer in person to the school, for students in grades 3 – 6, either at a discounted rate or free for students who need it. .